 Common heroin withdrawal symptoms include:

 Turning Point in New Jersey has a wide range of opiate rehab programs available to those seeking to end heroin addiction.
 We have detoxification programs, short-term residential, outpatient treatment, transitional living, family wellness programs, and more!
-View all of our New Jersey treatment programs.
+View all of our treatment programs.